Avoid Capital Gains Tax on Gifted Property UK

 Expat & Property Tax Specialist

-16th February 2019
+16th February 2024

-Can I sell my house to my son for £1 | CGT on gifted property to connected persons
+Can I sell my house to my son for £1 & How Do I Avoid Capital Gains Tax on Gifted Property UK?

-In this case, a father who sells/gifts his house to a son for £1 that is worth £3000,000 will be deemed to have received £300,000.
+In this case, a father who sells/gifts his house to a son for £1 worth £300,000 will be deemed to have received £300,000.

-PRR tax relief only applies if you have lived in the property.
+PRR tax relief only applies if you have lived in the home.
 Buy-to-let properties that have not been lived in and sold for £1 would still have a sales figure of £300,000, and CGT is likely.

 CGT on inherited property.